GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools_ex1.md

 # Exercise 1: Healthsite distribution in Saint Louis region

 ## Aim of the exercise
-Becoming familiar with different types of spatial analysis and geoprocessing tools.
+Become familiar with different types of spatial analysis and geoprocessing tools.
 Understand the process of discovering relationships and connections between features in spatial data.

 ### Links to Wiki articles
 will be done when Wiki is finished